 1. Omission of Facts

 There are times when the police officer omits an important fact unintentionally.
-These omissions are possible given that the responding officer arrives to the collisions and the injured party may be unconscious or disabled, and the report is done after the collision.
+These omissions are possible given that the responding officer arrives at the collision and the injured party may be unconscious or disabled, and the report is done after the collision.
 As time elapses, important details could slip from the officer’s mind.

 In addition to omissions, some officers simply make mistakes in their reports.
 This could include inaccurate contact information or misidentifying a witness as a participant in the collision.